What Recourse Do I Have If A Dog Attacks Another Dog?

 Speak To A Dog Bite Lawyer

 If only your pet was injured and it was a rare/exotic breed, a show dog, or had some other means of valuation beyond the emotional value to the owner that Texas law refuses to recognize, it may still be worth while to speak to a dog bite lawyer about your case.
 Call us to discuss your legal rights and remedies.
-Absent the dog having a substantial financial value, your best bet may be to bring a claim in small claims court.
+Absent the dog having a substantial financial value, your best bet may be to bring a claim in small claims court if the attack was the result of negligent handling or the attacking dog has a history of prior attacks.